 - 1. Check that the substrate has been correctly loaded. - 2.
 Check that the loaded substrate is the same as the substrate selected in the HP Internal Print Server. - 3.
 Check that the ICC profile used by the RIP is correct for the loaded substrate. - 4.
-If colors are different between the left and right sides of the substrate, ensure that your firmware version is 14.1.1.1 or later (update the firmware if necessary) and ensure that you are printing bidirectionally. - 5.
+Ensure that you are printing bidirectionally. - 5.
 Consider creating an ICC profile specific to the substrate you are using.